 For your taxes and the W-4 form, you’re exempt only if the following are both true:

-- In 2017, you had a right to a refund of all federal income taxes withheld because you had no tax liability.
+- In 2019, you had a right to a refund of all federal income taxes withheld because you had no tax liability.

-- In 2018, you expect a full refund of all federal income taxes withheld because you have no tax liability.
+- In 2020, you expect a full refund of all federal income taxes withheld because you have no tax liability.